 Having baby wipes on hand can be a huge help when caring for a baby though they can also be used around the house or in a vehicle for a quick clean-up on the road.
-Baby wipes come moist in their packaging and should be moist when used because they perform best when damp.
-After time has passed or possibly the result of an unsealed container, you may find yourself with a pack of dried baby wipes.
-Instead of throwing them away, you can follow a few steps to rehydrating them and bringing them back to their original splendor.
+Baby wipes come moist in their packaging and should be moist when used because they perform best when damp – here’s how to keep them that way!

 How to revive dried out baby wipes

 Water is the number one ingredient in the solution that keeps baby wipes moist while in the packaging or container.
 Sometimes though, from age or the package being left unsealed, the wipes may dry out and make them difficult to use.
 There are a few ways that you can rehydrate baby wipes.